-NEFERTARI INTERNTIONAL SCHOOL, CAIRO, EGYPT

-STUDENT SOCIAL MEDIA CONTRACT

-AND FOR THE SECRET Stude nt Name : Year/0 Grade Level : Division: S cholastic Year: lastic Year: GUIDELINES Social Mare pow s and Students must read and sign tedia, such as, Face book, Twitter, Your terful tools of communication that had not of Nefertari International School. ouTube, MySpace, Lin kedIn, Engrade, perso onal texting, and others, 1) Be honest about your identity . student of Nefertari International Sc 2) 2) Think twice before posting since it reflects on your reputation, the reputation of your family, friends, another student, and your school.
-3) 3) The information you post on line could jeopardize your future when applying to college or even applying for a job as a student or a young adult.
-4) 4) Be respectful and thoughtful.
+57 NEFERTARI INTERNTIONAL SCHOOL, CAIRO, EGYPT STUDENT SOCIAL MEDIA CONTRACT Stude nt Name : Year/0 Grade Level : Division: Scholastic Year: Social Ma are pow GUIDELINES s and Students must read and sign this contract acknowledging the responsibility of using Social Media.
+Iedia, such as, Face book, Twitter, YouTube, MySpace, LinkedIn, Engrade, personal texting, and others, verful tools of communication that have significant impact on your personal reputation as well as the on of Nefertari International School.
+1) Be honest about your identity .
+Never pretend to be someone else when you post personally or as a student of Nefertari International Schools.
+Tracking tools can trace back anonymous authors.
+2) Think twice before posting since it reflects on your reputation, the reputation of your family, friends, another student, and your school.
+3) The information you post on line could jeopardize your future when applying to college or even applying for a job as a student or a young adult.
+4) Be respectful and thoughtful.
 Treat others the way you would like them to treat you while posting on Social Media sites.
-5)) Know the rules.
+5) Know the rules.
 Follow a code of ethics.
 Become familiar with the terms of service and policies of the Social Media sites and networks in which you participate.
-6) Cyber bullying is illegal by law a Always remember that Cyber bullying person or persons through Social M ng is the willful and r repeatedly bullying or Parent t Signature(s) : Date : Stude nt Signature Date ·
+6) Cyber bullying is illegal by law and would lead to expulsion from Nefertari International Schools.
+Always remember that Cyber bullying is the willful and repeatedly bullying or harassment of another person or persons through Social Media, which includes electronic text.
+Parent t Signature(s) : Date : Stude nt Signature : Date :